-But courage is also Edmund Hillary and Tenzing Norgay, courage is the first few women who fought against gender bias, courage is Mukhtar Mai who talked about her rape, courage is the first same-sex couple which asked the world to mind its own business, courage is the first fish which swam against the tide.
-Courage is Helen Keller and courage is Christopher Reeve.
+But courage is also Edmund Hillary and Tenzing Norgay; it is the first few women who fought against gender bias; it is Mukhtar Mai who talked about her rape; it is the first same-sex couple which asked the world to mind its own business; it is also the first fish which swam against the tide.
+Courage is Helen Keller and it is Christopher Reeve.

 Courage is YOU

 Courage is in every mind which finds strength to persevere and endure in spite of overwhelming obstacles against them.
 Courage doesn't have to involve larger-than-life people.
 It is there in each one of us, it just has to be tested.
 Those lucky get through life without having the opportunity to test it; but those who do, can emerge only better and stronger.
 Courage is you, when you rise again, phoenix-like, from the ashes of life, to heal and help heal.

 An article in The Journal of Positive Psychology, written by Sean Hannah and his colleagues from the US Military Academy, suggests that levels of courage are influenced by individual character traits, particular states of mind and the values, beliefs and social forces acting on a person.
 They have also listed some more:

 - One's inner convictions: These include independence, selflessness, integrity and honour.
 These beliefs can have important effects on behaviour in the face of fear.

 - Social forces: Some might argue that these are the most important.
 People look at how others react to a situation, and then think how they should act in relation to other people.